jasonscrouch/polemos/README.md

 # Project Description

-A battle simulation system
+A battle simulation in which a user creates combatants and battles them.

 # Features

-1. Ability to add a combatant
+1. Add a combatant
-2. Ability to remove a combatant
+2. Remove a combatant
-3. Ability to battle any two and get a result
-4. Ability to get win and loss rate
-5. Console or UI display to perform the above actions / display results
+3. Battle combatants
+4. View battle statistics

 # Technologies Used

 React
+React Router
 Vite
+Bootstrap
+Bootstrap Icons
 EntityFramework

+# Languages Used

 C#
 TS

 # Requirements

-VS Code or other IDE capable of running .exe files
+VS Code or another IDE.

+Docker Desktop and the VS Code Containers extension are encouraged.
+These will make it easy to select the `docker-compose.yml` file and `compose up`.

-# Installation Instructions
+# Installation Instructions using Docker

+1. Start Docker Desktop
-1. Pull the project
+2. Pull the project
-2. Open in IDE (e.g., Visual Studio Code with C# Dev Tools Extension)
+3. Open project in IDE
-3. Run
+4. Using the VS Code Containers extension, right click the `docker-compose.yml` file and select `compose up`.
+5. Navigate to Docker Desktop's Containers and select the frontend's port.

 # Special Thanks